pkErbynn/design-pattern-java/README.md

     * ie, from top-to-bottom level, with bottom-to-top with abstraction

 Similar to "Program to an Interface, not an actual implementation"
-    * IDP makes stronger emphasis on abstraction
+    * IDP places stronger emphasis on abstraction

 It's the **central underlying principle** in design pattern
+> This principle helps achieve the Open-Close Principle

 ##### Dependency Injection Principle
 A class, A has a **dependency** on another class, B, if class A uses an instance of class B.